jaksam1074/jaksam-scripts-documentation/jobs-creator/modules.md

 # Modules

-Modules are an easy way for Jobs Creator to replace certain default features (progress bar, stash, logs)
+Modules are an easy way for Jobs Creator to replace certain default features (notify, progress bar, stash, logs)

 To choose an existing module, you open /jobscreator menu, go in settings, choose it.
 As easy as that